pireddag/insertGraphics/README.md

 # insertGraphics
 Inserts Scheme graphics in a TeXmacs document

+## ToDo
+Current status: program not working as necessary load is commented out filter commands which are allowed to load (script is too unsafe now)

+## Instructions

 The Scheme functions go in `.TeXmacs/progs/insertGraphics` (pay attention to the case!).
 I have already placed them in a directory with the right name and nesting, the tree `/insertGraphics/` needs to be copied to the `prog` directory of TeXmacs.

 Load the package `insertGraphics`.